bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 **Theorem 6.5 (Flexibility)**

-**Proof:** We can dynamically adjust the security assumptions of the Attesters based on the requirements of the application scenario, as long as the Presign Committee ultimately includes at least one honest node.
+**Proof:** We can dynamically adjust the security assumptions of the Attesters based on the requirements of the application scenario, as long as the presign committee ultimately includes at least one honest node.
 Based on Lemma 6.1 and Lemma 6.2, validity and integrity can then be deduced.

 #### 6.1.5 Liveness